Epoxy vs. Polyurea: Why Your Local Climate Demands a Better Floor Coating

 The Health and Environmental Advantage

-Many older epoxy formulations contain high levels of VOCs, which can negatively impact the air quality inside your home as the floor cures.
+Many older epoxy formulations contain high levels of VOCs, which can degrade indoor air quality as the floor cures.
 Our polyurea system is formulated to be low in VOCs, making it a safer choice for you and your family.
 The rapid cure time means any odors dissipate quickly, unlike the lingering chemical smell associated with a multi-day epoxy cure.
 This commitment to better products is part of what we stand for.
 You can learn more about us and our dedication to quality and safety.

 A Permanent Bond to Concrete

 The biggest reason DIY epoxy kits fail is improper surface preparation.
 Painting epoxy over a smooth, sealed, or dirty concrete floor is a recipe for peeling.
 At Floortek, our process begins with diamond grinding the concrete.
-This removes any previous coatings and opens up the pores of the concrete, creating a rough, clean profile for our polyurea base coat to penetrate deeply and form an unbreakable mechanical bond.
-This is a step that cannot be replicated with the acid etching kits sold in stores.
+This removes any previous coatings and opens the concrete's pores, creating a rough, clean profile for our polyurea base coat to penetrate deeply and form an unbreakable mechanical bond.
+This step cannot be replicated with the acid etching kits sold in stores.
 The result is a floor that becomes a permanent part of your concrete, backed by our Life-of-the-Home Warranty.

 Why Professional Installation is Non-Negotiable